cestmarcel/uoft-portfolio/README.md

 ### 2. Site features

 The page features a consistent navbar, a responsive layout built with Bootstrap, and responsive images.
 It is fully responsive and leverages Bootstrap's grid system.
+The site also features a sticky footer on every page.
 The CSS does not require any media queries.

 #### 2.1 The homepage